RainbowMiner/RainbowMiner/README.md

 <details><summary>CpuPool</summary> http://cpu-pool.com/ specialized on CPU mining, no auto-exchange, a separate wallet is needed for each coin you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>EthashPool</summary> https://ethashpool.com/ auto-exchange to ETH and BTC, registration is mandatory for autoexchange to work.
 Either set wallet address or username (autoexchange) in pools configuration or edit pools.config.txt</details>
 <details><summary>Ethermine</summary> https://ethermine.org/ no auto-exchange, a separate wallet address is needed for each coin (ETH, ETC) you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
+<details><summary>Ethermine</summary> [https://ezil.me](https://ezil.me/?p=dcf9) no auto-exchange, a ZIL wallet plus either an ETH or an ETC wallet is needed.
+For more info on dual mining ZIL, see the FAQ below.
+Set in pools configuration or edit pools.config.txt</details>
 <details><summary>F2Pool</summary> https://www.f2pool.com/ no auto-exchange, either enter your f2pool username as wallet address, or a real wallet address for each coin you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>FairPool</summary> https://fairpool.xyz/ no auto-exchange, a separate wallet address is needed for each coin you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>FlexPool</summary> https://flexpool.io/ no auto-exchange, pays in ETH.
 Set wallet in pools configuration or edit pools.config.txt</details>